-People with PTSD were 2 to 4 times more likely to develop SUDs than people without PTSD.5 Among people with PTSD, almost half (46.4%) met the diagnostic criteria for an SUD.5 This issue is particularly prominent among veterans: Nearly one-third who seek treatment for an SUD are also diagnosed with PTSD.8
+People with PTSD were 2 to 4 times more likely to develop SUDs than people without PTSD.5 Among people with PTSD, almost half (46.4%) met the diagnostic criteria for an SUD.5 This issue is particularly prominent among veterans: Nearly one-third who seek treatment for a drug or alcohol addiction are also diagnosed with PTSD.8

 Many theorize that people with PTSD may use substances to self-medicate their symptoms.5, 6 The types of substance(s) used could be a reflection of which symptoms are most prominent or distressing at the time.5 p3 PTSD has been linked to the use of various substances, including alcohol, marijuana, cocaine, opioids, marijuana, amphetamines, and benzodiazepines.5, 6, 7

 Since PTSD and SUDs can influence each other, many see benefit to treating both disorders at the same time using an integrated behavioral treatment approach.5, 6 Having both PTSD and addiction can worsen or complicate the course of each condition, so treating both in an integrated manner can be helpful.7

 This also allows you to work on the managing PTSD-related issues earlier in treatment, potentially improving one’s focus on their recovery efforts.5